 Tip 3: Check NEET Exam Pattern - This will help candidates to know what the exam will be like and help in planning an exact NEET exam strategy.

-Tip 6: Tune in a Good NEET Revision Strategy: Just studying wont help.
-Revision of every chapter till one is thorough is a standard mantra for cracking NEET exam.
+Tip 6: Tune in a Good NEET Revision Strategy: Just studying won't help.
+Revision of every chapter till one is thorough is a standard mantra for cracking the NEET exam.

-Tip 10: Common Mistakes to Avoid in NEET exam 2022: Well, these are common mistakes made by students and have to be avoided.
+Tip 10: Common Mistakes to Avoid in NEET exam 2023: Well, these are common mistakes made by students and will have to be avoided.
 Check these out and know how to avoid them.

 NEET exam preparation strategy over the months

 |Time Span||Links for reference|

 |4 months left for NEET 2023|